ocervell/slo-repository/README.md

 # SLO Repository Sample

-This repository is an example SLO repository, i.e the repository where all your SLOs will be stored.
+This repository is an example SLO repository for `slo-generator`, i.e the repository where all your SLOs will be stored.

 The `slos/` folder contains examples for real-world applications: